junlee91/instagram-clone/Front-end-NOTE.md

 - _Users go to 8000 server to view the built app_
 - _Developer go to 3000 server to work and build the app_

+### 1/2/18

+## Redux
+- Components have local state, but apps have global state
+- Sometimes state needs to be shared
+- We need to save the shared state to somewhere
+- Redux = State Container

 ### App development plan
 - XCode